aaronnorby/aaronnorby.github.io/about.md

 <img src="{{ site.baseurl }}assets/aaronProfilePic.jpg" title="Profile Picture" class="profile">

-I'm a full-stack software engineer specializing in JavaScipt and friends (Node, Angular, D3, etc).
+I'm a full-stack software engineer specializing in JavaScipt and friends (Node, Angular, React, D3, etc).
 I've also been an academic, teaching and doing research in cognitive science and philosophy.
 In my software projects and in my writings on this blog, I'm trying to bring these two together.